Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection

 \subsubsection{Polyglot Files}

-Polyglot files are valid as multiple different file types.
-For example, a file could be a valid Joint Photographic Group (JPG) and a valid Java Archive (JAR), or it could be a valid Portable Document Format (PDF) and a valid Hypertext Preprocessor (PHP) file.
+Polyglot files are valid as multiple file types.
+For example, a file could be a valid joint photographic group (JPG) and a valid Java archive (JAR) file, or it could be a valid portable document format (PDF) and a valid hypertext preprocessor (PHP) file.
 Malware detection methods often require the file type to be known, so a polyglot file is used to prevent the correct file type association to bypass the detection mechanism.
 A large body of research exists related to exploiting systems using polyglot files~\cite{bratus2016fillory, bratus2017exploitation,albertini2015abusing,magazinius2013polyglots,wolf2010omg}, as well as online tutorials on creating polyglot files\footnote{\url{https://medium.com/swlh/polyglot-files-a-hackers-best-friend-850bf812dd8a}}.
 However, there is little research focused specifically on helping IDS systems handle polyglot files.
 The majority of existing research is focused on the challenges of identifying malicious PDF files~\cite{nissim2015detection, carmony2016extract}.
-While solutions like binwalk\footnote{\url{https://github.com/ReFirmLabs/binwalk}} can be used to help identify polyglot files, it is unclear why they have not been integrated into commercial tools.
-One possible reason is that using a tool like binwalk would have a negative impact on throughput.
+Although solutions such as binwalk\footnote{\url{https://github.com/ReFirmLabs/binwalk}} can be used to help identify polyglot files, it is unclear why they have not been integrated into commercial tools.
+One possible reason is that using a tool such as binwalk would have a negative impact on throughput.